• Skip to primary navigation

 Instructions

-• Measure water into a 2 cup measuring cup and set in the microwave for 30 seconds to warm slightly.
-Add in the yeast and sugar and mix well.
+- To the warm water, add in the yeast and granulated sugar and mix well.
 Set aside to proof for 5 minutes.

-• Add the egg, olive oil, cider vinegar and yeast mixture to the flour mixture.
+- Add the egg, olive oil, apple cider vinegar and yeast mixture to the flour mixture.

-• Turn mixer to medium and mix for 3 minutes.
+- Turn mixer to medium speed and mix for 3 minutes.

-• Scoop dough into a quart size plastic baggie and cut a 1 inch wide hole in a corner of the bag.
+- Scoop dough into a gallon size plastic baggie and cut a ¾ inch wide hole in a corner of the bag.

 Video